 Imagine your potential consumer lounging on a sofa and reading through their Facebook newsfeed.
 She notices your ad for a deal on your online store while scrolling through the profiles and posts of a few pals.
 When the user clicks on the advertisement, they are redirected to a landing page of your store where they can view all of the details about the discounted item.
+Today we are going to talk about how to create high-converting eCommerce landing pages.

-This is referred to as a landing page, and it must be developed specifically for that sale and ad on your eCommerce site.
+As mentioned this is referred to as a landing page, and it must be developed specifically for that sale and ad on your eCommerce site.

 Landing pages, by definition, have a single objective – to convert.
 Businesses develop landing pages to compel website visitors to take a certain action.
 You can design a landing page about practically anything; all you need is a specific objective.